Vid Belec: Crotone

 On 6 July 2010, Belec completed a loan to Serie B club Crotone.
 He made his debut on 4 September 2010 after the first-choice keeper Emanuele Concetti was not available.
 He then became the starting goalkeeper ahead of Concetti since round 18.

 However, in the 2011–12 Serie B season, his former Inter teammate Giacomo Bindi took the starting place from round 2 to 4, and again since round 10.
 However, after a 3–0 defeat to Brescia, Belec re-took the starting place in January 2012.

-Return to Internazionale
+Return to Inter Milan

 Belec returned to Inter during the summer 2012 window after his loan deal to Crotone expired.
 He was kept as a third choice keeper behind Samir Handanović and Luca Castellazzi.
 He made his first team debut on 30 August as a substitute in a UEFA Europa League game against FC Vaslui to replace Antonio Cassano after starting goalkeeper Castellazzi was sent off.